davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

     * **Network:** Select “I don’t have internet” and then either “Continue with limited setup” (Windows 10) or "I don’t have internet" again (Windows 11).
     * **Account:** Create a local administrator account.
         * Use a generic name (not “Admin” or “Administrator”).
-        * Use a strong, randomly generated passphrase and store it in a password manager.
+        * Use a strong, randomly generated passphrase and store it in your password manager.
         * For the security questions, use a random password generator for the answers and store them securely.
             * To avoid the security questions requirement, instead leave the password **blank** during setup, and create one after first boot.
 You will find it in Settings > Accounts > Sign-in options > Password.
 You can make the required password hint a single space " " to represent empty.
     * **Privacy settings:** Toggle each option off and select **Accept**.
+11. **If you skipped the OOBE password screen to avoid filling in security questions, you must set a password.
+Settings > Accounts > Sign-in options > Password.
+Store it within your password manager.**

 ---
 ## 4.0 Post-Installation Hardening and Configuration